St. Louis, MO

 Taxotere carries a black box warning for several known adverse health effects associated with the drug.

 Temporary hair loss is a common side effect of most chemotherapy treatments.
-However, most do not cause a complete loss of hair or the hair loss does not become permanent.
+However, most do not cause a complete loss of hair.
 Studies find that among all of the side effects associated with chemotherapy, temporary hair loss has the greatest impact on a patient’s quality of life.
 Taxotere has been linked to Alopecia, permanent hair loss, in those who take the drug for chemotherapeutic treatment.

-Alopecia is a permanent and irreversible hair loss disease which affects all body hair, including eyebrows, eyelashes, facial hair, and pubic hair.
+Alopecia is a permanent and irreversible hair loss disease that affects all body hair, including eyebrows, eyelashes, facial hair, and pubic hair.
 Multiple studies have found that Taxotere use can result in Alopecia.

 Evidence of Alopecia occurring in Taxotere patients includes: